 The way your own desk looks will depend largely on your personality and preferred working style.
 The industry that you work in and the culture of your individual organisation, will also dictate norms that you’ll adhere to, influencing how your personal workspace looks.

 Whatever your own preference your desk is a reflection of you; so look around you.
 What message is it giving to your clients, customers, colleagues or boos?

 Clear Desk, Clear Mind?

-For those working with sensitive or personal client information it makes perfect sense to have clear desk policy; that is to say a workplace rule which insists no potentially sensitive materials are left on general view or left on a desk over night.
+For those working with sensitive or personal client information it makes perfect sense to have clear desk policy; that is to say a workplace rule which insists on no personal decorative items and no potentially sensitive materials are left on general view or left on a desk overnight.

 “Clear desk policies help to minimise personal

 data and security breaches and are easier to clean“

 A clear desk can also leave a good impression when clients come in to visit the office.
 A tidy and clean office looks more efficient and more professional, but there is a close line between tidy and sterile.

 In general, the best approach is to be given some freedom in the way our office desk looks and the items that we are able to display on our desks.
 Let’s face it, having a few personal items on show is the ideal way of adding some personality to what can otherwise become a dull and uninspiring environment!